Best HIPAA-Compliant Development Companies in 2026

 - Data minimization.
 The cheapest safeguard is PHI that engineers never see: de-identified development data, segregated environments, and gated, logged production access.

 - Seniority validation.
 Interview the named engineers, not the sales bench.
-A senior-only floor like Uvik Software's five-year minimum is a governance control — juniors misconfigure access controls more often than architects do.
+A senior floor like Uvik Software's senior production-engineering standard is a governance control; juniors misconfigure access controls more often than architects do.

 Editorial Scope and Limitations